 How Much Does Teacher Quality Vary Across Teacher Preparation Programs?
-Reanalyzing Estimates from 6 States
+Reanalyses from 6 States

-At least sixteen US states have begun to hold teacher preparation programs (TPPs) accountable for teacher value-added to student test scores.
-Yet it is unclear whether the teacher quality differences between TPPs are large enough to make an accountability system worthwhile.
-We reanalyze the results of peer-reviewed TPPs evaluations in 6 states: New York, Louisiana, Missouri, Washington, Texas, and Florida.
-Our methods are implemented in our new caterpillar command for Stata.
-Our results show that teacher quality differences between most TPPs are negligible — .01-.03 standard deviations in student test scores — even in states where larger differences were reported originally.
-Several statistical practices can exaggerate apparent differences between TPPs, including outliers, underestimation of standard errors (SEs), display of narrow confidence intervals that extend only one SE in each direction, failure to correct for multiple comparisons, underappreciation of how noise affects the distribution of TPP estimates, and confounding of between-TPP variance with variance in the comparison group.
-Once these issues are addressed, in some states it is possible to single out 1 or 2 TPPs whose teachers are significantly above or below average, though typically only in one subject.
+At least sixteen US states have taken steps toward holding teacher preparation programs (TPPs) accountable for teacher value-added to student test scores.
+Yet it is unclear whether teacher quality differences between TPPs are large enough to make an accountability system worthwhile.
+Several statistical practices can make differences between TPPs appear larger and more significant than they are.
+We reanalyze TPP evaluations from 6 states — New York, Louisiana, Missouri, Washington, Texas, and Florida—using appropriate methods implemented by our new caterpillar command for Stata.
+Our results show that teacher quality differences between most TPPs are negligible — .01-.03 standard deviations in student test scores — even in states where larger differences were reported previously.
+While ranking all a state’s TPPs is not useful, in some states and subjects we can find a single TPP whose teachers are significantly above or below average.
+Such exceptional TPPs may reward further study.

 Keywords: accountability, heterogeneity, teacher training